 Continuing to grow and evolve, with a mission to bring more classical music to the area, John Zoltek’s dream of establishing a week long classical music festival came to fruition in 2008 with the premier of Festival Amadeus, which celebrated its 10th anniversary in 2017

 Now, with the new name of “Glacier Symphony, Orchestra and Chorale,” we are the most active symphonic organization in the state of Montana, performing up to 24 concerts and events per season, with year-round programming.
-During our Masterworks season we offer a variety of symphonic, holiday pops and chorale concerts from October through February, a 3 concert series in April for our Spring Festival, and more.
+During our MasterWorks season, we offer a variety of symphonic, holiday pops and chorale concerts from October through February, a regional concert series in April for our Spring Festival, and more.
 Summer programming includes our outdoor Symphony Night at the Farm concerts at Rebecca Farm, and our unique, weeklong, Festival Amadeus.
 Interwoven throughout the entire year is our expanding Youth Music Experience (YME) and Wild About Music (WAM) education and outreach programs.

 Glacier Symphony attracts audiences from all across Northwest Montana, plus visitors from around the country.
-Guest artists of world renown perform regularly with the Symphony and are delighted to find such an accomplished symphonic organization in our valley.
+World-renown guest artists perform regularly with the Symphony and are delighted to find such an accomplished symphonic organization in our valley.
 The Symphony will continue to provide diverse programming, combining with the different art forms such as opera and dance to enlarge its artistic offerings, enhancing the cultural assets of our community.
-There is truly something for everyone at the Glacier Symphony!
+There is truly something for everyone at YOUR Glacier Symphony!